 For those looking to pursue this exciting career path, the University of Cincinnati Clermont College offers its premier Paralegal Studies program, approved by the American Bar Association (ABA).
-For over 15 years, the college's dynamic program has featured courses taught by experienced attorneys offering practical, hands-on legal training that prepares students for real-world success.
-Our graduates can be found working small, medium and large law firms in the greater Cincinnati area; at state and federal government agencies; and in legal roles in a growing number of private companies.
+For over 18 years, the college's dynamic program has featured courses taught by experienced attorneys offering practical, hands-on legal training that prepares students for real-world success.
+Our graduates can be found working in small, medium and large law firms in the greater Cincinnati area; at state and federal government agencies; and in legal roles in a growing number of private companies.

-Whether you're a recent college graduate seeking a marketable skill, a professional looking to change careers, returning to the workforce or considering law school, UC Clermont offers affordable, flexible options for you.
-Explore our post-baccalaureate certificate, post-associate certificate or associate degree programs that will equip you with the tools to succeed — close to home on our idyllic Batavia campus.
+Whether you're a recent college graduate seeking to expand your marketable skills, a professional looking to change careers, returning to the workforce or considering law school, UC Clermont offers affordable, flexible options for you.
+Explore our post-baccalaureate certificate, post-associate certificate or associate degree programs that will equip you with the tools to enter the legal workforce.